-Here, we propose a novel, PCA-based method of estimating IMCo which uses local covariance decomposition to define symmetric voxel-wise coupling values valid for two or more modalities.
+We propose a novel, principal component analysis (PCA)-based method for estimating IMCo that uses local covariance decomposition to define symmetric voxel-wise coupling values valid for two or more modalities.
 Thus, our approach provides a more natural and interpretable way of describing coupling in settings with two modalities and allows for simplified study of overall local covariance structure in settings with more than two modalities.
 To demonstrate its sensitivity to biologically relevant patterns, we show PCA-based IMCo uncovers differences in three-modality coupling with respect to age and sex throughout neurodevelopment.

 4 Methods